Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-01.md

 ## Project requirements

 Recreate each of the the 16 drawings in the example file.
+Each of the drawings is in a 50px by 50px box.
+You're going to recreate each at twice that size 100px by 100px.
+Otherwise try to make your drawings look the same as what is shown.

 assignment-01.html